Blazkowitcz/TorrentManager/README.md

 # Torrent Manager
-Torrent Client with a search motor dedicated to torrent website and account managemnt
+Torrent Client with a search engine dedicated to torrent website and account managemnt

 TODO :